Home / WHSR Blog / 5 Steps to Writing a Blog Post that Goes Viral

 Although these tips will improve your chances that your blog post will go viral, there is no guarantee that it will.
 Sometimes it truly does seem to be luck.
 The right topic at the right time that resonates with readers who share it.
 It's almost like hitting the lottery when your blog post goes viral.

 While still staying within your niche, be willing to try different things.
-Interview experts, add videos, write memes and share them, talk about topics no one else is talking about.
+Interview companies and industry experts, add videos, write memes and share them, talk about topics no one else is talking about.
 You never know what it going to take off and make your site famous or at least bring in a little extra traffic.